01 of 07

 Seasonal Furnace Maintenance Tips

-Seasonal furnace maintenance is essential to make sure your standard or high efficiency gas furnace is running efficiently and safely.
-We'll walk through some of the steps in maintaining your furnace.
-It is also a good idea to locate a Carbon Monoxide detector badge at the furnace to monitor its safety.
+Seasonal furnace maintenance is essential to make sure your standard or high-efficiency gas furnace is running efficiently and safely.
+Follow these steps to maintain your furnace.
+It is also a good idea to locate the carbon monoxide detector badge at the furnace to monitor its safety.

 Continue to 2 of 7 below.

 - New air filter

 - Light oil for motor bearings

 As with all home repairs, the first step is to turn off the power and in this case, the fuel.
 There should be a switch on the side of the furnace; if not, check the electrical service panel and shut off the appropriate breaker.